viktort/featherLog/README.md

 * A light-weight logger facility, Feather integrates seamlessly with your codebase and has minimal overheads.
 * Configurarly control what you log in dev and in production.
-* Why? because ogs that are useful during development can be discarded in production.
+* Why? because logs that are useful during development can be discarded in production.

 It uses Unix log levels `[Emergency, Alert, Critical, Error, Warn, Notice, Info, Debug]`, and similarly to logging facilities like [syslog] (http://www.syslog.org/), Feather allows you to define the highest level to log up too.